2021-23 BC Fishing Regulations see changes in Kootenay region - Grand Forks Gazette

 Posted by Go Fish BC on Monday, March 29, 2021

-There are many other changes across B.C. that will be in effect from 2021 to 2023, so it is important that B.C. anglers check the regulations in general.
+Many other changes across B.C. will be in effect from 2021 to 2023, so it’s important that anglers check the regulations in general.

+READ MORE: BC fisherman reels in a whopper while on call with surgeon

-Fishing license renewals will be coming up as well and available from April 1.
+Fishing license renewals are also coming up and are available from April 1.

-Starting this year, there are new license purchase options for anglers ages 65 and up.
-Go Fish BC explained online that in response to public requests to support freshwater fishing in B.C., resident anglers over the age of 65 are now able to choose between purchasing a license for the regular rate of $36 or for the discounted rate of $5.
+Starting this year, new license purchase options are available for anglers age 65 and older.
+Go Fish BC explains online that in response to public requests to support freshwater fishing in BC, resident anglers age 65+ can now choose between purchasing a license for the regular rate of $36 or for the discounted rate of $5.

-“The option of paying for a regular rate licence gives senior freshwater fishers the opportunity to support stocking and conservation efforts in the province, while still offering a reduced cost to ensure licence fees are not a barrier to access for senior anglers,” said Go Fish BC.
+“The option of paying for a regular rate licence gives senior freshwater fishers the opportunity to support stocking and conservation efforts in the province, while still offering a reduced cost to ensure licence fees are not a barrier to access for senior anglers.”

 “One hundred percent of the revenue generated from fishing licences is distributed to two non-profit organizations to directly benefit recreational fisheries.
 Approximately $29 of a BC Resident Annual Licence goes to the Freshwater Fisheries Society of BC to fund research, conservation, education, and the provincial recreational stocking program.”